reactive-rsocket-broker/rsocket-load-balance/README-en.md

 This naming style is easy for RSocket to interact with service registry and RSocket service routing.

 If you can not inline the appName in service's full name, and you can use appName as schema style for service invocation,
-such as `calculator-server:com.example.calculator.math.MathCalculatorService`.
+such as `calculator-server:com.alibaba.calculator.math.MathCalculatorService`.
 With this way,
 and it's easy to migrate other applications into RSocket RPC design.

 # References